Cisco ISE Administrator Accounts: CLI and GUI Access

 Administrator accounts can be managed under Administration → System → Admin Access → Administrators → Admin Users.
 From this page, new accounts can be created and all available attributes can be assigned to them.

-In addition to creating accounts, the same interface allows accounts to be deleted or disabled.
-When an account is disabled, any user attempting to log in with those credentials will no longer be able to access the ISE GUI.
-It is important to note that these accounts are stored internally within the ISE cluster.
-Unlike accounts created via the CLI, those created through the GUI can be used to access the individual GUI interfaces of each node in a distributed deployment.
+In addition to creating users, the same interface allows them to be deleted or disabled.
+When a user is disabled, any attempt to log in with the associated credentials will be denied access to the ISE GUI.
+It is important to note that these users are stored internally within the ISE cluster.
+Unlike those created via the CLI, GUI-based users can access the individual graphical interfaces of each node in a distributed deployment.

 Particular attention should be given to the administrator account created during the initial setup.
-This account cannot be deleted or disabled, unlike the default CLI account, and as a result, only a limited set of its attributes can be modified.
+This account cannot be deleted or disabled, unlike the default CLI account.
+Consequently, only a limited subset of its attributes can be modified.
+The figure below shows all configurable attributes for each administrator account.

 As mentioned, among these attributes, the ones that cannot be modified for the administrator (Super Admin) account created during the node setup are the following:

-As explained at the beginning, administrator access in ISE is governed by the Role-Based Access Control model.
-Access permissions are determined by the group to which the administrator attempting to access the GUI belongs.
-These groups can consist of local accounts defined within the ISE cluster, or external ones, such as groups defined in Active Directory.
-Based on this, ISE defines which features, pages, and information each administrator can access.
-In contrast to the CLI, which supports only two role types, the GUI provides a much wider range of administrator groups and also allows the creation of custom groups.
-The image below illustrates all the groups available by default.
+Administrator access in ISE is governed by the Role-Based Access Control (RBAC) model.
+Access permissions are determined by the group to which the administrator belongs when accessing the GUI.
+These groups may include local accounts defined within the ISE cluster or external groups, such as those defined in Active Directory.
+Based on group membership, ISE determines which features, pages, and information are accessible to each administrator.

 The option to create custom groups is particularly useful when there is a need to define profiles with specific levels of access or visibility.
 For example, a group may be configured to block access to all TACACS-related information.
 As a result, both the corresponding menus and data remain hidden to any user belonging to that group.

 As mentioned earlier, administrator groups can be either internal or external.
-Internal groups consist of local administrator accounts created within ISE, while external groups are mapped to users who belong to groups defined in an external identity source, such as Active Directory.
+Internal groups consist of local administrator accounts created within ISE, whereas external groups are mapped to users who belong to groups defined in an external identity source, such as Active Directory.
 When a custom group is created, it is defined as internal by default.
-To have it reference one or more external groups instead, the External option must be selected, and the desired AD groups must be associated with the local group.
+To associate it with one or more external groups, the External option must be selected and the appropriate AD groups mapped to the local group.

-To better understand how RBAC and administrator groups work together, a temporary test group named groupTest is created, which will be used shortly when defining the RBAC policy.
+To better illustrate how RBAC and administrator groups interact, a temporary test group named groupTest is created.
+This group will be used shortly when defining the RBAC policy.

 Once the group has been created, it is possible to associate a new user named testUserRBAC with it.